jamesaud/ReuseRat/README.rst

      :alt: Built with Cookiecutter Django

-:License: Not Open Source Code.
+:License: None.
+Not Open Source Code.

 If you wish to use code in this project, simply shoot me an email at audretschjames@gmail.com and I'll likely give permission.